 “The first year I built that store, I walked out my door when they were setting up the soapbox derby, and I walked right straight into the back into a lemonade stand,” said Steve Parsons, co-owner of Choccolattes on Third Street.
 “That ticked me off.
 That kind of set my precedent for not being overly supportive of it.
 It does hurt our business; it does. “

-Belinda Kelley, owner of Mainstream Consignments, told the council she pays $4,000 a month to unlock her doors, and the event costs her a weekend.
+Belinda Kelley, owner of Main Street Consignments, told the council she pays $4,000 a month to unlock her doors, and the event costs her a weekend.